Canadian Silver Maple Leaf

 The Silver Maple Leaf is legal tender.
 The face value is 5 Canadian dollars.
 The market value of the metal varies, depending on the spot price of silver.
-The 99.99% silver content makes the coin among the finest official bullion coins worldwide.
-The standard version has a weight of 1 troy ounce (31.10 grams).
+The standard version has a weight of 1 troy ounce (31.1 grams).

-The Silver Maple Leaf's obverse and reverse display, respectively, the profile of Elizabeth II and the Canadian Maple Leaf.
+The Silver Maple Leaf's obverse and reverse display, respectively, the profile of Charles III and the Canadian Maple Leaf.
 In 2014, new security features were introduced: radial lines and a micro-engraved laser mark.